-For a subscriber or their eligible dependents enrolling during a special open enrollment, SEBB dental coverage begins the first day of the month following the later of the event date or the date the online enrollment or required form is received.
+For a subscriber or their eligible dependents enrolling during a special open enrollment, dental coverage begins the first day of the month following the later of the event date or the date the enrollment election in SEBB My Account or the required form is received.
+If that day is the first of the month, dental coverage begins on that day.